Sex differences in lovebird behaviour

 * Hens more often bite at once when held

-* Cocks hold their feet closer together
+* Cocks position their feet closer together

 The sex specific behaviours around intercourse - spreading the wings, scratching the head and feeding -